Compassionate Love Blog: Displaying compassion for those who struggle with mental illness (c)2017 Nancy Virden, Always

 For one year now I have introduced myself as a Mental Health and Recovery Advocate.
 According to a few extreme responses, “advocate” means I must stand for every psychology-based feel-good whimsy, willing to sacrifice my Christian faith in the process.

 The background and perceptions of those who think that way are unclear.
 Let’s face it.
-Old ideas and stigmas die-hard.
+Old ideas and stigmas die hard.
 I too am influenced by both informed and uninformed messengers of qualified truth.
-There have been serious inner struggles over whether I am doing the right thing and advocating for the whole truth.
+There have been serious inner struggles over whether I am doing the right thing and advocating for the complete truth.

 Each time though, I land on one important point.
 People need hope, and judgment never meets that need.

 Psychology is the study of human behavior.
 It is neither perfect or innately wrong.
-As one who thanks God for the therapists and psychiatrists whose knowledge of human behavior and brain science helped turn my life around, I will be an advocate (not an anything-goes pusher), of professional mental health care.
+As one who thanks God for the therapists and psychiatrists whose knowledge of human behavior and medicine helped turn my life around, I will be an advocate (not an anything-goes pusher), of professional mental health care.

 How could God possibly be against the study of human behavior when the Bible is in part exactly that?
 He provides the answers that I, for one, needed the help of therapists to understand.